Skip to main content

 Does CodePulse track DORA metrics?

 CodePulse tracks lead time (cycle time) and throughput, but not deployment frequency, change failure rate, or MTTR in the way Sleuth does.
-If strict DORA compliance is required, Sleuth or a dedicated DORA tool may be better.
+If strict DORA compliance is required, Sleuth or a dedicated DORA tool may be better -- though note that Sleuth itself is pivoting toward AI governance, so evaluate whether their DORA product will continue receiving investment.
 See our DORA metrics tools comparison for alternatives.

 Can I use both tools together?